curateteaching/digitalpedagogy/keywords/!template.md

 In MLA format, list five related items that are informative for teaching with your keyword in mind. **Please only include five items.
 No more, no less.**

-For each item, include Author, Title, and URL
+For each item, include Author, Title, and URL, in alphabetical order.

 Items may include:
 * Scholarly journal article